 The Tower Center manages inter-related programs on a foundational theme of Political Economy & Security: Security & Strategy; International Politics & Economics; and U.S. Economy & Politics.

-The Security and Strategy Program at the Tower Center serves to raise student and public awareness of national and international security affairs.
+The National Security and Defense Program at the Tower Center serves to raise student and public awareness of national and international security affairs.
 Our principal mission is to prepare SMU undergraduates to become leaders in government service, academia, and industry.
 We offer a rigorous and demanding set of courses on international relations, national security policy, strategy, American foreign policy, and the politics of military force.
 The Tower Center also gives students the opportunity to interact with policymakers, military officers, intelligence officials, and diplomats.

 The United States has become increasingly active in regional conflicts since the end of the Cold War, and it invests enormous resources into projecting American power abroad.
 The National Security and Defense Program encourages a vigorous debate on this investment.
 Along with the annual Tower Center National Security Conference, we organize regular forums and seminars that give the public the chance to converse with leading scholars about cutting edge research in security studies, as well as with government officials and defense industry executives.